Elizafox/compyter/README.md

 Writing anything to `0xffffffda` - `0xffffffdd` will add the vector stored in the interrupt number and vector to the interrupt table.
 When an interrupt fires, it will jump to that vector, provided the interrupt handler for the CPU is set to the handler for the interrupt controller.

 ##### Removing a vector
-Writing anything to `0xffffffde` - `0xffffffe1` will delete the vector for interrupt number.
+Writing anything non-zero to `0xffffffde` - `0xffffffe1` will delete the vector for interrupt number.
 The interrupt vector register is ignored.
 If the interrupt doesn't exist, this is a no-op.

 ##### Retrieving a vector
-Writing anything to `0xffffffe2` - `0xffffffe5` will store the current vector for the interrupt number in the register.
+Writing anything non-zero to `0xffffffe2` - `0xffffffe5` will store the current vector for the interrupt number in the register.
 The interrupt vector register's contents are replaced.
 If no such interrupt exists, `0xffffffff` will be written instead.

+##### Triggering an interrupt
+Writing anything non-zero to `0xffffffe6` - `0xffffffe9` will trigger the interrupt in the interrupt number register.
+The interrupt vector register is ignored.

 ##### Installing the handler
-To use this interrupt controller, the handler `jmp FFFFFFE6` must be installed for the interrupt trap.
+To use this interrupt controller, the handler `jmp FFFFFFEA` must be installed for the interrupt trap.
 This will redirect the request to the interrupt controller, which will `jmp` to the handler.
 If no handler is installed, it will `jmp` to 0 (effectively a reset).
 This behaviour may change.